 The basic YouTube TV package streams video in HD.
-Some content is streaming in 720p HD (high-definition), and some are streamed in 1080p HD.
+Some content is streamed in 720p HD (high-definition), and some are streamed in 1080p HD.
 However, they now offer some 4K Ultra HD content through their new 4K PLUS ADD-ON feature.
-The new add on provides the following features:
+The new add-on provides the following features:

 - 4K viewing on available content